zalando/skipper/docs/reference/filters.md

 from the webhook response into the continuing request by specifying the headers to copy as an optional second argument to the filter.

-Responses from the webhook with status code less than 300 will be authorized, the rest will be unauthorized.
+Responses from the webhook will be treated as follows:

+* Authorized if the status code is less than 300
+* Forbidden if the status code is 403
+* Unauthorized for remaining status codes

 Examples: